Training and clinical experience for a career as a registered professional nurse (RN)

 Application Dates and How to Apply

 Applications for the fall admission cycle are accepted the first Monday in November through the last Friday in March.
 Applications for the spring admission cycle are accepted the first Monday in June through the last Friday in September.
-If you have questions regarding the application dates, please contact the LLCC ADN program directly (scroll to the bottom of this screen to see contact information).
+No late applications are accepted.

 We want to ensure that each student is prepared to be successful in the LLCC ADN program.
 To help ensure that students are successful, our program uses a selective admission process.
 Please note that applicants must complete this selective admission process in addition to the LLCC general enrollment steps.